GravYong/scalarized_ns/README.md

 # scalarized_ns

-## Rui's project, collect data and plot figures
+## Rui's project: data files and the python code to plot figures